mackenzie-wentworth/social-network-api/README.md

 To demonstrate the functionality of the Social Network API, this project features application testing using [Insomnia](https://docs.insomnia.rest/insomnia/install).

 ### *How to Use Social Network API:*
-1. Before you start testing the application in Insomnia, you will first need to invoke the application through your integrated terminal.
+1. In order to test the application in Insomnia, you will first need to invoke the application through your integrated terminal.
 Please type the following `npm` command:

     ```bash
         npm start